-But only few Russians could retain cold mind in this period of general insanity and correctly analyze the proceedings.
-No doubt, the Sovereign Nikolai II and his August Family were among those few.
-At that time the spiritual height of the Royal sufferers was unattainable to the majority of their contemporaries.
-Their feat will always remain in the undistorted history of the Motherland and the whole world as an everlasting example to follow for all who are faithful to Christ as an ideal of genuinely royal majesty, humbleness and self-sacrifice.
-Certainly there were other loyal subjects, who worthily faced these terrible events of the Russian history.
+But few Russians could keep a cool head in this period of general insanity and correctly analyze the proceedings.
+No doubt, the Sovereign Nicholas II and his August Family were among those few.
+At that time the spiritual stature of the Royal sufferers was unattainable to the majority of their contemporaries.
+Their podvig will always remain in the undistorted history of the Motherland and the whole world as an everlasting example to follow for all who are faithful to Christ, as an ideal of genuine royal majesty, humbleness and self-sacrifice.
+Certainly there were other loyal subjects, who worthily faced these terrible events of Russian history.
 But the majority of Russian people were insane and possessed...